SiwyKrzysiek/distributed-multiplication/README.md

                         Set server port
   -k KEY, --key KEY     Set server key
-  -e, --endless         Don't stop when there are no tasks
+  -e, --endless         Don't stop when there are no tasks -s SUBPROCESSES, --subprocesses SUBPROCESSES
+                        Set number of subprocess used.
+Defaults to core count

 ```

 Przykładowe uruchomienie